-- Contact information must be kept on all patrons, workers and contractors, including full name, email address (residential address if not available), phone number and date and time of entry for a period of at least 56 days. - Ensure records are used only for the purposes of tracing COVID-19 infections and are captured and stored confidentially and securely.
+- Contact information must be kept on all patrons, workers and contractors, including full name, email address (residential address if not available), phone number and date and time of entry for a period of at least 56 days.
+And must be made available to authorities in a stated time. - Ensure records are used only for the purposes of tracing COVID-19 infections and are captured and stored confidentially and securely.